Ndacyayisenga-droid/initializer-posts/LINKEDINPOST.md

 }
 ```

 So for each dependency or plugin we add to the generated POM, we first resolve its latest version via the Toolbox; the resolver talks to the configured repositories and returns a single version string we can plug into the POM.
-No manual HTTP calls or metadata parsing the Toolbox encapsulates that.
+No manual HTTP calls or metadata parsing—the Toolbox encapsulates that.

 ## POM generation and editing: how the Toolbox helps

 Building the POM is the other half: we start from a minimal `pom.xml` (group, artifact, version) and then add properties, dependency management, dependencies, and plugins.
-The Toolbox supports this with an **edit session**: we open a session on the POM file, apply all changes through a `PomEditor` callback, and either commit (POM stays valid) or roll back on failure.
+Here we use a **combination of two tools**: the Toolbox provides the **edit session** (create, commit, rollback), while the actual POM editing API comes from **[domtrip](https://github.com/maveniverse/domtrip)**.
+The Toolbox uses domtrip under the hood: the callback you pass to `editPom` receives a `PomEditor`, which is a class from **domtrip-maven** (the Maven-specific part of domtrip).
+So if you need to edit XML in general, domtrip can help; for Maven POMs and Maven-specific operations, **domtrip-maven** is the right fit.

 We create a session with `toolboxCommando.createEditSession(pomFile)` and pass one or more editors to `editPom`.
-Each editor receives a `PomEditor` and can set packaging, update properties, insert elements, add dependencies, and configure plugins:
+Each editor receives a `PomEditor` (from domtrip-maven) and can set packaging, update properties, insert elements, add dependencies, and configure plugins:

 ```java
 try (ToolboxCommando.EditSession editSession = toolboxCommando.createEditSession(pomFile)) {